-- Select Stress Plane Stress contour results of type Crack/crush - Select Values Display tab and press the Failure details... button to change the pen colour that is used to plot negative yield to Black. - Click the OK button to return to the previous dialog, and OK again to display the cracking pattern for final load increment superimposed onto the stress contours.
+- Select Stress Plane Stress contour results of type Crack/crush - Click the OK button to display the cracking pattern for final load increment superimposed onto the stress contours.

 Animating the Results

 As an alternative to viewing results individually for each loadcase, the change of stress due to the increasing load increments can be animated instead.
 To ensure consistent contour values throughout the animation the interval, and the maximum and minimum values for the range of contours is to be specified.